-Initiative 940, modifying law regulating police use of deadly force, holds strong lead in Tuesday’s returns
+Initiative 940, modifying law regulating police use of deadly force, passes with strong support

 Tuesday's release of ballots showed I-940 was passing by 62 percent to 38 percent statewide, with support focused in Western Washington.

-Initiative 940 held a strong lead following the release of statewide returns Tuesday night, with 62 percent of voters approving the measure that would remove a 32-year-old barrier in state law that has made it virtually impossible to bring criminal charges against police officers believed to have wrongfully used deadly force.
+Initiative 940, the measure that would remove a 32-year-old barrier in state law that has made it virtually impossible to bring criminal charges against police officers believed to have wrongfully used deadly force, has passed with strong support.

-Much of the support for the measure appeared centered in western Washington.

-If the measure passes, prosecutors would no longer have to prove law-enforcement officers acted with “evil intent” — or so-called “malice” — when considering whether to file criminal charges such as manslaughter.
+Passage of the measure means that prosecutors will no longer have to prove law-enforcement officers acted with “evil intent” — or so-called “malice” — when considering whether to file criminal charges such as manslaughter.
 Washington is the only state with such restrictive language.

-In addition, I-940 requires de-escalation and mental-health training for police; requires officers to administer first aid to a victim of deadly force; and requires independent investigations into the use of deadly force.
+The measure passed with 60 percent of the vote statewide.
+In King County, support exceeded 70 percent.

+In a statement, the I-940 campaign said the win means “Washington becomes the first state in the nation to pass a police training and accountability measure in response to a national conversation about use of force and relationships between law enforcement and the communities they serve.”

 - 8th District | Kim Schrier leads Dino Rossi